DoTheEvo/XCPng-basics/README.md

     [CBT](https://xen-orchestra.com/blog/xen-orchestra-5-96/)
     \- Changed Block Tracking - a new way to do incremental backups
   * **Disaster Recovery**<br>
     Full replication.
-Backup of the VM can be started immediately, no restoration.
+The backup of the VM can be started immediately, no restoration.
   * **Continuous Replication**<br>
     Replication but through incremental changes.
 * VM Mirror Backup